AlviEbneAlam/Property_extender/README.md

 What is property extender?
 -

-Property extender is a standalone service which adds additional properties to business object e.g. Client object in this program and manages the metadata associated with those properties.
+Property extender is a standalone service which adds additional properties to business entities e.g. Client entity in this program and manages the metadata associated with those properties.
+Metadata refers to data that stores information about other data.
+In our service, attributes like name, clientId, dates of creation and updates are metadatas of that specific property object.